newrelic/infra-integrations-sdk/docs/tutorial.md

 ```
 This configuration is only for metric data.
 The configuration for inventory will be done in a further step.

-The last configuration step for metrics is to place the integration file in the directory used by the infrastructure agent.
+The last configuration step for metrics is to place the integration file in the directory used by the Infrastructure agent.
 Place the executable and the definition file in `/var/db/newrelic-infra/newrelic-integrations/`

 ```bash
 $ sudo cp $GOPATH/src/nr-integrations/redis/redis-definition.yml /var/db/newrelic-infra/newrelic-integrations/redis-definition.yaml